Framization and Deframization: Framization

-We denote by $\mathring{Br}_{d,n}$ the {\it abacus Brauer monoid}, which is formed by the diagrams with $n$ arcs, with at most $d-1$ beads sliding on each arc.
-Also here the product is defined as usually by concatenation, and again by counting beads modulo $d$ and neglecting the loops containing or not beads, and containing or not crossings.
-Note that $\mathring{Br}_{1,n} = Br_n$ is a submonoid of $\mathring{Br}_{d,n}$ for all $d,n$. \begin{example}\rm See Figure \ref{Fig08}
+\begin{definition} We denote by $\mathring{Br}_{d,n}$ the {\it abacus Brauer monoid}, which is formed by the diagrams with $n$ arcs, with at most $d-1$ beads sliding on each arc.
+Also here the product is defined as usually by concatenation, and again by counting beads modulo $d$ and neglecting the loops containing or not beads, and containing or not crossings. \end{definition}